-BA’s can be both generalists and specialists depending on where they are working.
+BAs can be both generalists and specialists depending on where they are working.
 They must be flexible, analytical and good communicators.
 In the next few sections, we look at the academic requirements, professional certifications and soft skill requirements for BA roles.
-For an in-depth look at Business Analyst Job Descriptions, please visit the following article on Job Description.
+For an in-depth look at Business Analyst Job Descriptions, please visit the following article on Job Descriptions.

 An Undergraduate/ Bachelor’s degree in a related field is usually required.
 What constitutes a related field can be subjective since BA roles differ significantly from industry to industry and even from company to company.
 It’s entirely possible for some BAs to focus on finance, while others focus on operations, and yet others look exclusively at the IT projects.